JrCs/docker-crashplan/README.md

 - In the `.ui_info` file of your desktop machine, replace the IP (should be `0.0.0.0` or `127.0.0.1`) with the IP of your docker host.
 - Make sure you can connect to ports 4242 and 4343 on your docker host.
 - Start your local CrashPlan GUI.

+Alternatively, if using Windows you can use the VB Script "RunCrashplanWindows10.vbs" to choose between local/remote connections.
+This requires Crashplan to be installed on local computer.

 # Configuration